chanwoo-park-official/chanwoo-park-official.github.io/index.md

 ## News
+* **March 2024**: A paper on [LLM-no-regret](https://chanwoo-park-official.github.io) has been accepted for a short oral presentation for [ICLR 2024 AGI Workshop: How Far Are We From AGI](https://agiworkshop.github.io).
+See yall in Vienna.
 * **February 2024**: A paper on [Personalized-RLHF](https://arxiv.org/abs/2312.09337) is acceppted at **CVPR 2024**.
 I contributed by providing efficient RLHF with groupwise comparison, and its theoretical analysis.
 Also, a paper on [Inequality-to-optimal-method](https://arxiv.org/abs/2110.11035) is accepted at JMLR.
 This work was done when I was an undergraduate intern at SNU.
 * **February 2024** I got a master's degree!
 * **November 2023:** I am honored to be selected as a top reviewer in NeurIPS 2023.